T

 3. Afternoon

-The vibrant heart of Bruges, surrounded by stunning medieval architecture including the Provincial Court and the iconic Belfry.
+The bustling heart of Bruges, surrounded by stunning medieval guildhalls and the iconic Belfry.
+This is the perfect place to soak in the city's atmosphere and admire its architecture.

 ~90 min